TatesTests/hugeo/README.md

 # Justiceaasdadasd 🦀🦀🦀🦀🦀🦀🦀🦀🦀🦀 🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢

-Lalkjlkjlw firm theasdasdmed business template for Hugo.
+Lalkjlkjlw aasdadasdfirm theasdasdmed business template for Hugo.
 Browse through a [live demo](https://loved-wood.cloudvent.net/).
 Increase the web presence of a law firm or business with this configurable theme.

 ![Justice temasdasdasdasdplate screenshot](images/_screenshot.png)